 -Former Alpha House Family

->

-> Rapid re-housing is an intervention, informed by a Housing First approach that is a critical part of a community’s effective homeless crisis response system.
-Rapid re-housing rapidly connects families and individuals experiencing homelessness to permanent housing through a tailored package of assistance that may include the use of time-limited financial assistance and targeted supportive services.
-Rapid rehousing programs help families and individuals living on the streets or in emergency shelters solve the practical and immediate challenges to obtaining permanent housing while reducing the amount of time they experience homelessness, avoiding a near-term return to homelessness, and linking to community resources that enable them to achieve housing stability in the long-term.
+Rapid Re-Housing (RRH) is an intervention, informed by a Housing First approach that is a critical part of a community’s effective homeless crisis response system.
+RRH rapidly connects families and individuals experiencing homelessness to permanent housing through a tailored package of assistance that may include the use of time-limited financial assistance and targeted supportive services.
+RRH programs help families and individuals living on the streets or in emergency shelters solve the practical and immediate challenges to obtaining permanent housing while reducing the amount of time they experience homelessness, avoiding a near-term return to homelessness, and linking to community resources that enable them to achieve housing stability in the long-term.

->

-> Although they may have many additional challenges and service needs, the majority of families and individuals experiencing homelessness become homeless due to a financial crisis or other crisis that leads to the loss of housing.
+Although they may have many additional challenges and service needs, the majority of families and individuals experiencing homelessness become homeless due to a financial crisis or other crisis that leads to the loss of housing.
 Addressing homelessness for these households primarily entails addressing their housing barriers to help them return to permanent housing.

 Most families experiencing homelessness are not significantly different in characteristics from other poor families.
 Most have had recent experience living in permanent housing, and can return and remain housed without long-term supportive services.
 This intervention focuses on identifying and building upon the strengths of families tomaintain their own housing.